Jordan Reeves

 The Tylt

-Traveling behind the "why" to answer your questions about building something different and cool in the world.
+The series is about traveling behind the "why" to answer your questions about building something different and cool in the world.
+This video is about one of the first people to have COVID in New York City.

 TED-Ed Highlights

-While At TED-Ed, I helped create countless videos.
-These are a few of my favorites.
+Helped create countless videos.
+These are a few of our favorites.

 A TapDancer’s Craft